Fairfax says Rinehart must make bid if she wants control

-SYDNEY, June 29 (Reuters) - Top shareholder and mining magnate Gina Rinehart must make a bid for Australia’s Fairfax Media if she wants financial and editorial control of the company, the newspaper publisher said on Friday.
+SYDNEY (Reuters) - Top shareholder and mining magnate Gina Rinehart must make a bid for Australia’s Fairfax Media (FXJ.AX) if she wants financial and editorial control of the company, the newspaper publisher said on Friday.

 Rinehart, Asia-Pacific’s richest woman, has built an 18.7 percent stake in Fairfax and has been lobbying for seats on the board.
 The company has declined, saying it would not compromise its editorial independence.